Óengus I: Death and legacy

 Óengus died in 761, "aged probably more than seventy, ... the dominating figure in the politics of Northern Britain".
 His death is reported in the usual brief style by the annalists, except for the continuator of Bede in Northumbria, possibly relying upon a Dál Riata source, who wrote, "Óengus, king of the Picts, died.
 From the beginning of his reign right to the end he perpetrated bloody crimes, like a tyrannical slaughtered".
 The Pictish Chronicle king lists have it that he was succeeded by his brother Bridei.
 His son Talorgan was also later king, reigning from around 780 until his death in 782.
 Talorgan is the first son of a Pictish king known to have become king, if not immediately upon his father's death.

-The following 9th-century Irish praise poem from the Book of Leinster is associated with Óengus:
+The following 9th century Irish praise poem from the Book of Leinster is associated with Óengus:

 An assessment of Óengus is problematic, not least because annalistic sources provide very little information on Scotland in the succeeding generations.
 His apparent Irish links add to the long list of arguments which challenge the idea that the "Gaelicisation" of eastern Scotland began in the time of Cináed mac Ailpín; indeed there are good reasons for believing that process began before Óengus's reign.
 Many of the Pictish kings until the death of Eógan mac Óengusa in 839 belong to the family of Óengus, in particular the 9th-century sons of Fergus, Caustantín and Óengus.

-Historians have noted Óengus's decisive military victories—particularly as these ranged over a broad geographical area, his cultural patronage and religious foundation at St Andrews.
+Historians have noted Óengus's decisive military victories — particularly as these ranged over a broad geographical area, his cultural patronage and religious foundation at St Andrews.
 The historian Keith Coleman describes Óengus as an "exceptionally powerful" Pictish king, while Murray Pittock has argued that not only was he more successful than any of his predecessors in uniting "all Scotia, Scotland north of the Forth, to his authority", but in doing so he "foreshadow[ed] a future united Scottish kingdom".
-Kings from his broader family continued to rule the Picts until they suffered a crushing defeat at the hands of Vikings in 839, when Óengus's great-grandson—and men "almost without number"—was killed.
-This was followed by a period with numerous kings reigning briefly and in quick succession, most dying at the hands of rivals, until the accession of Kenneth I, or Cináed mac Alpin (Kenneth Macalpine) in 842.
+Kings from his broader family continued to rule the Picts until they suffered a crushing defeat at the hands of Vikings in 839 when Óengus's great-grandson — and men "almost without number" — was killed.
+This was followed by a period with numerous kings reigning briefly and in quick succession, most dying at the hands of rivals, until the accession of Kenneth I or Cináed mac Alpin (Kenneth MacAlpin) in 842.
 While Óengus may have foreshadowed rulership over a united Scotland, Pittock argues that it is in Kenneth I that "by tradition" the first King of Scotland is found.